 Challenging traditional ideas about leadership, Kirstin firmly believes that every single woman is a leader in her own way.
 “Every single one of us is a leader, regardless of our title or what it may say on our business card,” she says.
 “We all have the ability to influence others every day and we all have the ability to make choices that bring others along with you.”

-With a book about the #CelebratingWomen campaign called Women Kind also in the pipeline (to be published by Murdoch Books in September 2018), Kirstin couldn’t be more optimistic about the power of our collective to create a better world for women.
+With a book about the #CelebratingWomen campaign called Women Kind, published by Murdoch Books in September 2018, Kirstin couldn’t be more optimistic about the power of our collective to create a better world for women.
 “I think #CelebratingWomen showed the power of using social media for good,” she says.
 “There is a wave of change happening around the world, with women supporting women at the forefront of the movement.”